Hortus Musicus

 Hortus Musicus has given concerts in the US, Turkey, Japan, and Israel, and has performed at several major early music festivals.
-They have recorded approximately 35 programmes, a portion of which is available from companies such as Erdenklang, Musica Svecia, Forte and Finlandia Records.
+They have recorded c 35 programmes, a portion of which is available from companies such as Erdenklang, Musica Svecia, Forte and Finlandia Records.
 The group's latest recording is "Ave..."
 (2005): 'music from the late Middle Ages in memoriam Helle Mustonen (1950–2005)'.